Baruch Samuel Blumberg: Scientific career

 In 1992, Blumberg participated in the founding of the Hepatitis B Foundation (HBF), a nonprofit organization dedicated to finding a cure for hepatitis B and improving the lives of those affected by hepatitis B worldwide.
-He served on the Scientific and Medical Advisory Board, and as its distinguished scholar from 1992 until his passing in 2011.
+He served on the Scientific and Medical Advisory Board, and as its distinguished scholar from 1992 until his death in 2011.
 Blumberg was a regular and inspirational presence at the Hepatitis Foundation, maintaining an office at the foundation in Doylestown, Pennsylvania.

 In 2000, Blumberg received the Golden Plate Award of the American Academy of Achievement.
 In 2001, Blumberg was named to the Library of Congress Scholars Council, a body of distinguished scholars that advises the Librarian of Congress.
 Blumberg served on the council until his death.

 In November 2004, Blumberg was named chairman of the scientific advisory board of United Therapeutics Corporation, a position he held until his death.
 As chairman, he convened three "Conference[s] on Nanomedical and Telemedical Technology", as well as guiding the biotechnology company in the development of a broad-spectrum anti-viral medicine.

 Beginning in 2005, Blumberg also served as the president of the American Philosophical Society.
 He had first been elected to membership in the society in 1986.

 In October 2010, Blumberg participated in the USA Science and Engineering Festival's Lunch with a Laureate program, in which middle and high school students of the Greater Washington, D.C., Northern Virginia and Maryland area got to engage in an informal conversation with a Nobel Prize–winning scientist over a brown-bag lunch.

 In discussing the factors that influenced his life, Blumberg always gave credit to the mental discipline of the Jewish Talmud, and as often as possible, he attended weekly Talmud discussion classes until his death.